Last updated: February, 2024

 Most of the conventional portable generators run on gasoline or diesel.
 These include even the modern inverter generators which despite their hi-tech design still rely mainly on fossil fuels like gas.
 However, a great cost-effective and environmentally friendly alternative is a dual fuel generator.

-Dual fuel generators like the Westinghouse WGen7500DF offer several benefits which traditional models do not have.
+Dual fuel generators like the Westinghouse WGen7500DF offer several benefits that traditional models do not have.
 In this guide, I am gonna show you the results of my research on which ones are the best dual fuel generators on the market.
 I will also provide you with some viable reasons why you should seriously consider getting one of these instead of a conventional portable generator.

 Top 5 Best Portable Dual Fuel Generators